How can I stop Varnish from caching the sitemap?

 2 answers

-by kyleigh.wolff , a year ago
+by kyleigh.wolff , 2 years ago

 @priscilla.langworth